LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 Walk throughout a level with mouse or numeric keypad (left diagram below), or with its compact laptop replacement (middle) or the Vi editor keys (right) selectable in config.ui.ini.
 Run until disturbed with Shift or Control.
 Go-to with LMB (left mouse button).
-Run collectively with RMB.
+Run collectively via S-LMB (holding Shift).

                7 8 9          7 8 9          y k u
                 \|/            \|/            \|/